atsign-foundation/docs.atsign.com/content/docs/reference/public-private-keys/index.md

     > The owner of the secondary should be allowed to update or delete the value of a user key.

-    **More context on shared keys**: We know that AtSign uses *[AES-256 & RSA-2048](docs/reference/encryption)* for symmetric and asymmetric encryption respectfully.
+    **More context on shared keys**: We know that Atsign uses *[AES-256 & RSA-2048](docs/reference/encryption)* for symmetric and asymmetric encryption respectfully.

     * RSA-2048 can encrypt up to 214 bytes which does not constitute for a lot of data.
 However, because it is asymmetric, we can use it to ensure that you are you by verifying that you have your private key.

     * AES-256 can encrypt around a whopping 250 million terabytes which is practically unlimited.
 The downside is that because this is a symmetric key, we cannot use it to authorize that you are you since this is shared with the recipient.

-    To remediate this, we can generate an AES(shared) key, and encrypt it using your public RSA key.
-Then, we can decrypt said AES key using your private RSA key.
+    To remediate this, I can generate an AES(shared) key, and encrypt it using your public RSA key.
+Then we can decrypt said AES key using your private RSA key.
 Since you are the only holder of your private key, I can ensure that only the two of us hold the AES key.
-Now we can share information back-and-forth safely using the AES as a means of encryption/decryption.
+Now we can share information back-and-forth safely using the AES key as a means of encryption/decryption.

 4. Private Key